U.S. prepares for first COVID-19 shots as another vaccine candidate emerges

 By Daniel Trotta

-Nov 23 (Reuters) - U.S. officials prepared to begin inoculating Americans against the novel coronavirus by mid-December as another global drug company on Monday announced promising trial results toward a vaccine, providing hope as the pace of infections accelerated.
+Nov 23 (Reuters) - U.S. officials expect to begin inoculating Americans against the novel coronavirus by mid-December as another global drug company on Monday unveiled promising trial results on a vaccine candidate, providing hope as the pace of infections accelerated.

-Pfizer says its vaccine was 95% effective against infection from the highly contagious respiratory virus.

-Other pharmaceutical companies progressing toward a vaccine include Moderna Inc MRNA.O, which is expected to seek separate approval later in December.
+Coronavirus hospitalizations have surged nearly 50% over the past two weeks as the pace of new infections quickened, and the average number of new COVID-19 deaths reported in United States has been increasing for 12 days.

-The latest breakthrough came on Monday as British company AstraZeneca AZN.L said its vaccine could be 90% effective without any serious side effects, giving the world another important tool against the pandemic and one that is potentially cheaper to make, easier to distribute and faster to scale up than those of rivals.
+The latest vaccine breakthrough came on Monday as British company AstraZeneca AZN.L said its vaccine could be 90% effective without any serious side effects.
+The vaccine wouldgive the world another important tool against the pandemic and one that is potentially cheaper to make, easier to distribute and faster to scale up than those of rivals.

 The vaccine was 90% effective in preventing COVID-19 when administered in two different doses a month apart, late-stage trials showed.